simongarton/meters/readme.md

 ## About

-This project explores setting up Raspberry Pis to act as electricity meters, generating realistic daily profiles of electricity consumption, that can be pushed to an MDMS.
+This project explores setting up Raspberry Pis to simulate electricity meters, generating realistic daily profiles of electricity consumption, that can be pushed to an MDMS.

 ## Getting Started